8 Coed Recreational Kickball Rules

 Prior to the final inning, teams may only score a maximum of 7 runs per inning.
 If a team is down by more than 7 runs, they may surpass the 7 run limit only up to the total runs scored by the opposing team.
 In this case, the inning would end once the trailing team has tied the game.
 During the final inning, there is no run limit.

 A game that is called off by the Umpire after 3 full innings of play shall be considered a regulation game.
 The game score at the end of the last full inning shall determine the winner.
 However if the Referee determines one team is the major cause of the problem, they have the right to reward the other team a win on sportsmanship.
-Regulation games called off that end in a tie shall be marked as a tie.

 A game that is called off by the Referee for any reason before three (3) full innings of play shall not be considered a regulation game and a new game may or may not be rescheduled.